Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

     categorical		      3		 (<_DtypeKind.CATEGORICAL: 23>, 8, '|u1', '=')

-How about buffers ?
+How about buffers?
 We will examine those of the 'float' column:
 ```python
 fcol = dfo.get_column_by_name('float')
 buffers = fcol.get_buffers()